 As a seller, your goal is to sell your house at the best possible price.
 To do this, you have to correctly price your house.
-You want to be available to meet potential home buyers and host open houses (if and when necessary), navigate home inspections and make decisions on offers.
+You want to be available to meet potential home buyers and host open houses.
+And if and when necessary, navigate home inspections and make decisions on offers.

 Find out how a listing agent can help you.

 Listing agents are the same as regular real estate agents.
 They help you sell your property rather than buying it.
 They have the same certifications and licences, but they differ in responsibilities.